[Updated 19 Jan 2021]

-Ray Beck, a contributor at Beginner Guitar HQ reached out to fill me in–thanks Ray.
-He’s put together a comprehensive guide on how to choose a guitar.
+Beginner Guitar HQ contributor Ray Beck’s comprehensive guide on how to choose a guitar.
 The guide includes 15 factors to consider, according to science.
 While I confess to not having read the entire article, a quick preview impressed me.
 It appears to be packed with practical tips and advice.
 Check it out for yourself and let me know what you think in the comments below.

 Building a Business Around a Love of Harmonica